 Nappies should smell completely clean and fresh when they come out of the washing machine.
 If they smell like poo or wee out of the machine, or smell like a cat litter box while in the pail, or once wee’d in, it’s time to troubleshoot.

-With adequate agitation/loading, a decent detergent and warm-hot water (40-60⁰C), nappies should come out of the machine smell free.
+With adequate agitation/loading, enough of a decent detergent and warm-hot water (40-60⁰C), nappies should come out of the machine smell free.

 Use the bleach sanitise option or 90/95⁰C cycle option to neutralise ammonia, the Canesten/Dettol sanitise option will not neutralise ammonia.